 In a previous interview with Closer Weekly, Betty’s former Hot in Cleveland co-star Wendie Malick joked about the star’s secret to continued good health.
 “Hot dogs and vodka!
 It’s her secret weapon.
 I don’t think it’s for everyone — don’t try it at home!”
 Wendie revealed.

 “Every single morning she reads the Los Angeles Times cover to cover, along with a couple other newspapers,” a close friend of the actress previously told Closer of Betty’s daily routine.
 “And she always does at least two full crossword puzzles every day,” he added.

 A physical therapist also visits Betty twice per week to lead her through a light exercise regimen which includes a walk around the grounds of her Brentwood, CA home.
 “She watches golf on Sundays, and then she’ll call me and say, ‘I’ve been working on my golf swing in the living room and I just can’t get my flat-iron swing right!'” her friend told Closer.

-Betty's dear friend and former housekeeper Edna McNair similarly told Closer the actress hopes to ring in many more birthdays after her 95th.
-"Last I talked to her we were teasing each other about how long we’re going to live," she said.
-"We said we want to be like Moses and live to be 120!"
-We're just so glad Betty continues to feel well — and hope she's around for many, many more years to come!
+Betty’s dear friend and former housekeeper Edna McNair similarly told Closer the actress hopes to ring in many more birthdays in the future.
+“Last I talked to her we were teasing each other about how long we’re going to live,” she said.
+“We said we want to be like Moses and live to be 120!”
+We’re just so glad Betty continues to feel well — and hope she’s around for many, many more years to come!